Intermittent fasting involves cycling between periods of eating and fasting.

 — Eat your meals slowly and mindfully, until you’re satisfied.

 Intermittent fasting diets don’t mandate specific menus.
-However, adhering to good eating principles, there are certain types of foods it’s best to consume and avoid.
+However, if you’re adhering to good eating principles, there are certain types of foods that are best to consume and a few you should limit.

-Here are three foods to eat on an intermittent fasting diet:
+First, three foods you should be sure to eat on an intermittent fasting diet include:

 — Lean proteins.